 They say money is time, and time is money.
-If you work for a nonprofit or a church, one of the best things you can do to save both time and money is to consider nonprofit accounting firms and bookkeeping services.
+If you work for a nonprofit, one of the best things you can do to save both time and money is to consider nonprofit accounting firms and bookkeeping services.

 Nonprofit accounting isn’t an easy subject to learn.
 Even with good accounting software, recording your nonprofit’s transactions and receiving accurate financial reports can get stressful and overwhelming.
 If you don’t understand fund-based accounting, that can only make it worse.

 Good financial stewardship requires knowing your nonprofit’s financials as much as you know the people your organization serves.
 Also, a good nonprofit accounting firm can provide assistance generating nonprofit financial reports, tax preparation and audits, and offer general nonprofit best practices.

 Whether your nonprofit is applying for a grant, spending restricted grant money, creating your nonprofit’s unique budget, or having issues getting the right financial reports, getting a second opinion is crucial.

 This is where a good nonprofit bookkeeper can come in.

 Nonprofit Bookkeepers: The Experts

 If your nonprofit is looking for a more catered experience, a personal nonprofit bookkeeper could be the perfect fit for your organization.

 When seeking out good nonprofit bookkeepers, you’ll want to look for a someone who knows how fund accounting works.
 After all, fund accounting is very different than for-profit accounting.
 A knowledgeable firm or bookkeeper with a fund accounting background can drastically affect the financial health of your nonprofit, since they will understand your nonprofit’s needs.
 A good nonprofit bookkeeper can provide helpful insight regarding donation tracking and donor management.

 Whether it’s dealing with restricted funds, unrestricted funds, allocations, fixed assets, or even helping with contribution statements for your donors, bookkeeping services can be a game changer for your nonprofit.
 Ultimately, having a nonprofit bookkeeper allows your organization to focus on your mission and not worry about your organization’s finances.